Saransh-cpp/Saransh-cpp/README.md

 I am an engineering junior at Cluster Innovation Center, University of Delhi, pursuing a major in Information Technology and Mathematics.
 In daylight, I work towards my academic skills and professional commitments, and by night, I develop and maintain open-source research software, which I believe are the key to collaborative and reproducible research.

-I am interested in everything a Research Software Engineer and a Machine Learning Engineer do!
-I am passionate about Scientific Machine Learning, Computer Vision, developing packages, code optimization, technical writing, building infrastructures and CI/CD pipelines, developing and advocating open-source research software, JuliaLang, and Python.
-Psst, I was previously interested in Android and backend development, and though I still remember most of them, I have moved on.

 <div align="center">

 [![Website](https://img.shields.io/badge/saransh--cpp.github.io-blue?logo=github&logoColor=white&style=flat-square&color=purple)](https://Saransh-cpp.github.io)